The importance of public speaking

 I met someone who said "I'll be just fine, the only problem is that I don't know what to do with my hands.." , and the sequence of his ideas was so confusing that I couldn't follow.
 He messed up expectations of the public speaking curriculum that day without even noticying.

-So if you know your problem and figure out the importance of public speaking, you can fix it.
+So if you know your problem, you can fix it.

 To make your speech flow, try to see a form of your story.
 You should know your audience, more or less, so you have to find a way of starting your speech by grabbing their attention and taking them out from/of their personal thoughts.